PratikJanjal-18/PratikJanjal-18/README.md

 - 👋 Hi, I’m Pratik Janjal
-- 👀 I’m interested in Frontend engineering and UI/UX design
+- 👀 I’m interested in Frontend Engineering and UI/UX Design
-- 🌱 I’m currently learning UI/UX design
+- 🌱 I’m currently learning UI/UX Design
 - 💞️ I’m looking to collaborate on with some amazing oraganization

 <!---